 Living in San Pedro la Laguna, Guatemala - This is the most settled I’ve been in a while – and it feels pretty good.
 I rented a place month to month and I’ve been living in San Pedro la Laguna, …Continue reading

-Justin Was Here 2012: Another Year of Travels - When the New Year rolls around, I’m always looking to the future and making plans for new and awesome adventures, while at the same time looking back at all the …Continue reading - Radical Travel Podcast: Overland Travel, Alaska to Tierra del Fuego and Beyond! - Listen Here: Overland Travel, Alaska to Tierra del Fuego and Beyond! -See Guy Deckard’s photos from his overland travels here. - Check out Ken’s Top 10 Overland Travel Tips. - Get the details …Continue reading
+- Radical Travel Podcast: Overland Travel, Alaska to Tierra del Fuego and Beyond! - Listen Here: Overland Travel, Alaska to Tierra del Fuego and Beyond! –See Guy Deckard’s photos from his overland travels here. – Check out Ken’s Top 10 Overland Travel Tips. – Get the details …Continue reading

 - Radical Travel Podcast: Copan Ruinas, Honduras: Mayan Culture and the End of the 13th Bak’tun - Listen Here: Copan Ruinas, Honduras: Mayan Culture and the End of the 13th Bak’tun (Read the whole article about my trip to Copan Ruinas here!)
 Justin Jones traveled to The Copan …Continue reading